Is the earth a spinning

 at the same time of the day.

-But that conclusion ignores the force due to the earth's gravity, which not only keeps us on the surface of the earth, but also holds the earth together; otherwise the earth would never have formed in the first place.
+That invalid conclusion ignores the force due to the earth's gravity, which not only keeps us on the surface of the earth, but also holds the earth together.
+Without gravity the earth would never have formed in the first place.

 Even in Newton's time critics dismissed gravity as an "occult force", for they couldn't get their minds around the notion that bodies could exert forces on other bodies without touching them, and without anything material between them.